mogiso/AmplitudeSourceLocation/README.md

 The number of stations is automatically determined from station parameter file.
 Use_flag is either ".true." or ".false.".
 If use_flag equals .false., the station will not use in the estimation of source locations.
+- If a travel time correction term is positive, it is added to a theoretical (calculated) travel time.
 - When `-DSAC` is set, filename of each SAC file is set to be `trim(prefix of sac files) // "." // trim(station name) // "." // trim(component) // ".sac"`.
 Prefix of sac files and component are given in arguments while station name is given by the station parameter file.
 - When `-DAMP_TXT` is set, the format of amplitude file is as follows: